zjrohrbach/markdown-wkshts/Honors-Agenda.md

 Homework
 -------------
-- If you were absent last time, make sure to watch this [video][pvid] about the Research Project
+- If you were absent last Tuesday, make sure to watch this [video][pvid] about the Research Project
 - You can do the following on your syllabus:
 	- 7.1-2 should be done
 	- 7.3 due Wed, Jan 12